25 Most Futuristic U.S. Colleges and Universities

 Furthermore, a welcoming design of residence halls and student unions will also entice students to campus.
 These facilities work like magnets if they have areas for informal meetups, relaxation, and learning.
 Campus designs that have sticky spaces, quiet rooms, and outdoor courtyards encourage high levels of socialization.

 Building a campus with sustainable features is one of the popular trends in most college construction projects.
-Not only will it attract students, but the school is also doing good for the environment.
-The initial investment is considerably high but it has long-term benefits that outweigh the costs.
-Thus, every college and university are gradually upgrading their campuses to address sustainability issues.
+Not only will it attract students, but the school will also be doing good for the environment.
+The initial investment is considerably high, but the long-term benefits outweigh the costs.
+Thus, every college and university is gradually upgrading its campuses to address sustainability issues.

 The New School